-The best place to start your planning is your degree evaluation, available on ISIS.
+The best place to start your planning is your degree evaluation, available on MyUI.
 You have to know where you stand in order to decide where to go next.
 Study Abroad produces an Academic Credits Worksheet that can help you with this process.

 - What requirements for you major(s) have you already completed?

 - Do you still have General Education Requirements to complete?
 What about elective credit?

 - What requirements will be finished by the time you study abroad?

 - Are there major courses that you must complete while you are overseas in order to graduate on time?